mefellows/katacoda-scenarios/pactflow-getting-started-js/step2.md

 Install the dependencies for the project: `npm i`{{execute}}

-(click `execute` above to run `npm i` automatically in the terminal window to the right.
+(click on the highlighted command above to run `npm i` automatically in the terminal window to the right.
 Again, look out for these as we progress through the workshop)

 ### Create our Product Model